lawly/fortrace-yaml-generator/README.md

-# ForTrace Chatbot
+# ForTrace YAML Generator

-This chatbot converts a forensic scenario into a YAML file for ForTrace.
+This application converts a forensic scenario into a YAML file for ForTrace.
+It is a PoC for our paper: *Addressing the Dataset Gap Problem with Generative AI: Towards LLM-driven Forensic Scenarios for Dataset Generation* for DFRWS EU 2026.

 ![Personas](./images/screenshot1.png)